List of majority-minority United States congressional districts

-A majority-minority congressional district is a United States congressional district in which the majority of the constituents in the district are racial or ethnic minorities.
-These districts are primarily drawn to comply with Section 2 of the Voting Rights Act of 1965, which prevents the adoption of districting plans that diminish the ability of a racial or language minority to elect their candidates of choice.
-As of the 119th Congress, there are 120 majority-minority congressional districts.
+A majority‑minority congressional district is a United States congressional district in which racial or ethnic minorities together make up more than half of the population.
+Some of these districts were drawn to comply with Section 2 of the Voting Rights Act of 1965, which was previously believed to always prohibit districting plans that diluted the ability of racial or language minorities to elect candidates of their choice.
+However, in its Louisiana v.
+Callais decision in 2026, the U.S. Supreme Court ruled that no majority‑minority district is mandated by the Act.
+Many such districts result from demographic patterns or partisan considerations.